Board of Airline Representatives says clock ticking for Auckland Airport on pricing response

 "But in the interests of transparency, the airport company should come out and respond to Kris Faafoi about the Commerce Commission's finding that it is overcharging by many millions of dollars.''

-The commission estimated the airport would earn an additional post-tax return of $37 million on the majority of its regulated services compared to the commission's benchmark return.
+The commission estimated the airport would earn an additional post-tax return of $37m on the majority of its regulated services compared to the commission's benchmark return.

 Its report came out on October 31 and then the airport said it would it would carefully review how evidence was assessed and findings shaped.